EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: A theoretical framework for the dark sector

-We will further assume $\Delta E_{hf}<m_{\pi_D}$, which implies that as far as $\chi^* \leftrightarrow \chi$ transitions are concerned, we can disregard the dark pions.
-In this work, for simplicity we take $g_1/g_0 = 3$. \item The population of dark matter particles in the two states is decided by the collisional and radiative transition rates.
+\item The population of dark matter particles in the two states is decided by the collisional and radiative transition rates.
 The ratio of the number density of dark matter particles in the ground state ($n_{0}$) with respect to the excited state ($n_{1}$) is parameterized by the excitation temperature $T_{\text{ex}}$,

 In our simplified model, the occupation number of 0 and 1 states gives the total dark matter number density,

 \item The transition between the two states can happen via emission/absorption of a photon which is parameterized in terms of Einstein A and B coefficients in the following way: